Ed Davey urges China to ‘publish the tapes’ after MP denied entry to Hong Kong

 “Until that request is answered, it will have a chilling effect on all parliamentarians who stand up for freedom and democracy.”

-In a piece for The Guardian, Ms Hobhouse later said there should be no ministerial visits to China until the UK had been given answers.
+In an article for The Guardian, Ms Hobhouse later said there should be no ministerial visits to China until the UK had been given answers.

 “We must be direct: if you will not be straight and don’t answer legitimate questions we cannot engage with you on the basis of mutual trust,” she said.